DiddiLeija/DiddiLeija.github.io/index.md

 ## Table of contents

-Find pages about me, on a "more-personal" level than my other profiles.
+Find pages about me, on a "more personal" level than other profile pages.

 - [My programming story](my_story), where you can read how did I get here.
 - [My programming profile](profile), a short document about the things I do and use.